pa1vasanth/Unredactor/README.md

 Assumptions:
 In the Random Forest Classifier I'm using default values except random state.
 The random_state is assigned to 25345.
+I'm assuming that train and validataion data for training purpose and using testing data for predicting model and score accordingly.

 Bugs:
 The model is not accurate while predicting the names in the redacted text.